 7. The 6.033 Lab: Hacking Real Systems

-If you would like to understand computer systems in detail and acquire practical knowledge in building computer systems, know C, and have time to earn another 6 credits, you should consider enrolling in the lab.
+If you like to understand computer systems in detail, like to acquire more practical knowledge in building computer systems, have knowledge of C and UNIX, have time to earn another 6 credits, have Tuesdays and Thursdays free from 1 to 2pm, and are not afraid of being a guinea pig for a new lab, you should enroll in the lab.
 If you are taking 6.033 only because of its reading and writing components, you should not enroll.
 You do not need to take the lab to do well in 6.033.

-To sign up for the lab, just mark yourself as interested on the recitation preferences handout.
-We may have to limit enrollment in the lab due to limited teaching resources, so please wait before registering for 6.906.
+Sign up for the lab during the first recitation on the first day of classes.
+The subject number for the lab will be 6.917, but please wait before registering for this subject, particularly because we may need to limit enrollment.
 For more information check out the "6.033 Lab Overview" handout.
 Note that the lab will not satisfy the Institute or department lab requirements.